DevKhalyd/rg_portfolio/README.md

 # TODO

+- Tic Tac Toe Frontend
-- Make it work the list for the searchable items
+- Make it work the search field in portfolio
 - Reactive programming using streams
-- Repository pattern (clean architecture, repository layers)
-- Widget Lifecycle
 - How to verify the test coverage
 - Update GiHub Image with the New Trend (Studio Ghibli or Comic)
 - CI / CD => App Stores